How to Grow Carnation Flowers

 How to Grow Carnation Flower Plants

-Carnations will grow 16-18″ and make great borders or edging.
+Carnations grow fairly tall, making them great for borders or edging.
 Space plants 12″ apart.

 Insects and Plant Disease